franck44/yul-dafny/README.md

 > solc --ir file.sol >file.yul
 ```

-The Yul code inb 'file.yul' can be compiled into EVM bytecode:
+The Yul code in 'file.yul' can be compiled into EVM bytecode:
 ```zsh
 > solc --yul file.yul >file.txt
 ```

+## Formal verification of Yul and EVM bytecode

+With a shallow embedding of Yul, we get the ability to prove some properties of Yul programs.
+We can leverage this feature to prove properties of EVM bytecode generated from Yul.

+An example is provided in [this folder](src/dafny/yul-bytecode-verif/max).
+The verification works as follow:

+- some properties are verified on the Yul code
+- we then compile the Yul code into EVM bytecode
+- we prove that the bytecode for each function (e.g. `max`) _simulates_ the Yul code.

 # Examples